dannydeezy/lnd-copilot/README.md

 # lnd-copilot
 delegate management of your lnd node to a third party with limited permissions

-copilot runs alongside your lnd node and subscribes to commands from a third-party SQS queue
+copilot runs alongside your lnd node and subscribes to commands from a third-party

 permitted operations are configurable by you